 GDAL/OGR binaries are provided not by gdal.org but by third parties, who may have their own opinions what the product should be.

-GDAL/OGR code in the past has changed in ways that are incompatible with prior GDAL/ORG releases.
-Manifold's GDAL dataport allows working with GDAL 2.0.x, 2.1.x or 2.2.x and automatically selects the latest version available with automatic adjustments for the call interface.
+GDAL/OGR code in the past has changed in ways that are incompatible with prior GDAL/OGR releases.
+The Manifold GDAL dataport allows working with versions from GDAL 2.0.x onward, up to the currently supported GDAL version, and automatically selects the latest version available with automatic adjustments for the call interface.
 See the Third Party Release Levels topic for the latest GDAL / OGR version supported.

 Connections through GDAL/OGR are read-only and are not read/write the way Manifold native connections usually are.